wuxxin/machine-bootstrap/README.md

 # bootstrap machine

-Unattended ssh installer of Ubuntu 18.04/19.04 with luks encrypted zfs storage,
+Unattended ssh installer of Ubuntu 18.04/19.04/19.10 with luks encrypted zfs storage,
-    executed to a linux liveimage/recoveryimage system via ssh.
+    to be executed on a linux liveimage/recoveryimage system via ssh.

 It serves two use case:
 + as a experimental Desktop/Laptop Setup for getting handson experience of the setup